walterhiggins/WMPJS/book-outline.md

 Now the code checks to see if you guessed correctly and if so sends a message to the guesser.
 Then another *nested* if statement tests to see if the guesser is an actual player in the game (and not just the server console user) and launches a celebratory firework at the player's location.

 ### Combining conditions
-If we want to check to see if it's night or day in minecraft, we need to get the game world's time and test it.
+If we want to check to see if it's night or day in Minecraft, we need to get the game world's time and test it.
 In Minecraft, time is measured differently and is on a different scale to time in real life.
 A day in Minecraft lasts only 20 minutes in real time.
 Minecraft measures time not in hours and minutes but in *ticks* and there are 24,000 ticks in a Minecraft day.

 You can see a chart of the day-night cycle in Minecraft at <a href="http://minecraft.gamepedia.com/File:Day_Night_Clock_24h.png">http://minecraft.gamepedia.com/File:Day_Night_Clock_24h.png</a>.